josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/cms/authentication.md

 This code adds the `logout` action to the list of actions that do not require authentication and implements the logout method.
-Now you can visit [Users / logout](users/logout.md) to log out.
+Now you can visit `/users/logout` to log out.
 You should then be sent to the login page.

 ### Enabling Registrations